h2tc-roboticsx/H2TC/README.md

 ### &#x2022; How to Process

-To process the raw data, please follow the next step-by-step guideline:

 #### Step 1) Get the packed raw data
-Download <a href="https://www.dropbox.com/sh/dghb9k4w4w938q0/AAAMIjWBbzy290QI_Nljocqda?dl=0">our captured raw data</a> (dropbox) to your `RAWDATAPATH` like below.
+Download <a href="https://www.dropbox.com/sh/ahet936ypjs1582/AACNYG0sjf1XdVxuZVLVL4fFa?dl=0">our captured raw data</a> (dropbox) to your `RAWDATAPATH` like below.
 Each recording of our raw data is packed in a .zip file.
 ```
 RAWDATAPATH
 └──011998.zip